The mental torture of gadolinium contrast toxicity

 What sort of things do you do to help deal with the toxicity of gadolinium on the mind?
 Please leave an answer in the comments, because other people with gadolinium toxicity read this blog, and they’re trying to understand what’s going on with them too.
 Sometimes we all need to hear about the positive things we can do to regain our emotional balance.

 Have you been affected by gadolinium toxicity or gadolinium deposition disease?
 Are you seeking a natural way to reclaim your health?
 Are you prepared to use diet and lifestyle to rebuild your life?
-Contact me to find out how I can help you navigate your journey back towards good health.
+Contact me to learn how I can help you navigate your journey back towards good health.

 If you’d like to find out why I’m so passionate about helping other people with gadolinium toxicity, I’ve written more about my own experience with gadolinium here and here.
 And if you need some guidance about strategies to manage your anxiety levels naturally, this post tells you all you need to know about how to deal with anxiety.